 MZ Wallace was launched in 2000 by Monica Zwirner and Lucy Wallace Eustice, both native New Yorkers.
-Inspired by city life, the two created a line that combines functional luxury and timeless design to fit effortlessly into every lifestyle.
+Inspired by city life, the two created an accessory collection that combines functional luxury with distinctive design for women who lead a dynamic lifestyle.

 Monica was born and raised in Manhattan.
 After graduation from Colorado College, where she focused on Fine Arts, she returned to New York to work as a fashion stylist.
 She ultimately worked on such accounts as Gucci, Clinique and Lancome.

 In 1989, Monica moved to Europe, where she continued her fashion styling career.
 She worked with a wide array of high-end accounts, including Volvo, Porsche, and Hennes and Mauritz (H&M).Over the next six years, she pursued her career as a fashion stylist based in New York and worked on magazine editorials, as well as advertising campaigns.

 In 1996 Monica moved into interior design, as head of interiors for the renowned New York architect Annabelle Selldorf of Selldorf Architects.
 In this environment Monica honed her eye for refined elegance.
 There she also learned to use the unexpected combination of materials "luxurious and utilitarian" to create a new look.
 This technique is now part of the MZ Wallace philosophy.

 Lucy was born and raised in Manhattan.
 She began her career in fashion as a teenager with the French clothing company agnes b.
 At 19, Lucy joined master shoe designer Manolo Blahnik in New York, where she worked with the press and as store manager.
 In 1989, she moved to the editorial side of fashion, to the start-up magazine Mirabella as an Assistant Fashion Editor.
 When she left four years later to join Harper's Bazaar she was Senior Associate Accessories Editor.